symfony/symfony-docs/components/lock.rst

 Symfony applications, you can use locks for example to ensure that a command is not executed more than once at the same time (on the same or different servers).

-In order to manage the state of locks, you first need to create a ``Store`` and then use the :class:`Symfony\\Component\\Lock\\Factory` class to actually create the lock for some resource::
+In order to manage the state of locks, a ``Store`` needs to be created first and then use the :class:`Symfony\\Component\\Lock\\Factory` class to actually create the lock for some resource::